OData/v3ProtocolDocument/OData Json Verbose Format.markdown

 For each name/value pair, the name MUST be an Action Metadata URL.
 The value MUST be an array of JSON objects.
 Any number of JSON objects is allowed in this array.
 Each object in this array MUST have at least two name/value pairs: `title` and `target`.
 The order of these name/value pairs MUST be considered insignificant.

-The `target` name/value pair MUST contain a bound action invocation URL.
+The `target` name/value pair MUST contain a bound Action Target URL.

-The `title` name/value pair MUST contain a simple string.
-Servers SHOULD specify a value that would be easily understood by any user.
-The title is likely to be used by clients to display options to an end user.
+The `title` name/value pair MUST contain the Action Title as a string.

 #### 4.1.1.3 Entity Metadata for Functions ####